How to Frame Your Relationship with Your Ex for Successful Co-Parenting

 Regardless of your thoughts on co-parenting (or shared parenting), if you are preparing to go through a divorce with children, addressing your children’s needs should be one of your top priorities.
 If you have questions about divorce, child custody, child support, or co-parenting, I invite you to reach out for a confidential initial consultation.

 Schedule an Initial Consultation with Hackensack Divorce Attorney Carrie S. Schultz

 Are you preparing to go through a divorce with children in New Jersey?
-If so, please feel free to get in touch.
-To schedule a confidential initial consultation in Hackensack, call us at (201) 880-9770 or request an appointment online today.
+If so, please schedule a confidential initial consultation in Hackensack, call us at (201) 880-9770 or request an appointment online today.